kimwoolina/coupang_for_dad/README.md

 Make a phone call to the US phone number +14156501485 and talk to the Coupang agent, with a specialty in Korean food, to order whatever you would like.

+## 🏆 Award
+Grand Winner at the 2024 Coupang AngelHack Seoul